 The Internet and ICTs have become vitally important drivers for economic growth and development, and have stimulated innovation and new business opportunities.
 Accordingly, it has become important to ensure that trade policy and regulatory mechanisms enable Small and Medium-sized Enterprises to benefit from the economic potential of the Internet and other ICTs, and that such mechanisms do not create unnecessary barriers to new cross-border business opportunities.

-APIG, Civil Society: The Internet and ICTs have become vitally important drivers for economic growth and development, and have stimulated innovation and new business opportunities.
+APIG, Civil Society: ICTs, and in particular mobile networks and the Internet, have become vitally important drivers for economic growth and development, and have stimulated innovation and new business opportunities.
 Accordingly, it has become important to ensure that trade policy and regulatory mechanisms enable Small and Medium-sized Enterprises to benefit from the economic potential of the Internet and other ICTs, and that such mechanisms do not create unnecessary barriers to new cross-border business opportunities.

 Iran, Government: The Internet and ICTs have become vitally important drivers for economic growth and development, and have stimulated innovation and new business opportunities.
+Accordingly, it has become important to ensure that national and international trade policy and intergovernmental regulatory mechanisms enable Small and Medium-sized Enterprises to benefit from the economic potential of the Internet and other ICTs, and that such mechanisms do not create unnecessary barriers to new cross-border business opportunities.

+Canada, Government: The Internet and other ICTs are vitally important drivers for economic growth and development, and have stimulated innovation and new business opportunities.
 Accordingly, it has become important to ensure that trade policy and regulatory mechanisms enable Small and Medium-sized Enterprises to benefit from the economic potential of the Internet and other ICTs, and that such mechanisms do not create unnecessary barriers to new cross-border business opportunities.

-Canada, Government: The Internet and ICTs have become vitally important drivers for economic growth and development, and have stimulated innovation and new business opportunities.
-Accordingly, it has become important to ensure that trade policy and regulatory mechanisms enable Small and Medium-sized Enterprises to benefit from the economic potential of the Internet and other ICTs, and that such mechanisms do not create unnecessary barriers to new cross-border business opportunities.

-Sweden, Government: The Internet and ICTs have become vitally important drivers for economic growth and development, and have stimulated innovation and new business opportunities.
-Accordingly, it has become important to ensure that trade policy and regulatory mechanisms enable Small and Medium-sized Enterprises to benefit from the economic potential of the Internet and other ICTs, and that such mechanisms do not create unnecessary barriers to new cross-border business opportunities.
+Sweden, Government: The Internet and ICTs have become vitally important drivers for economic growth and development and have stimulated innovation and generated new business opportunities.
+Accordingly, it has become important to ensure that trade policy and regulatory mechanisms enable small and medium-sized enterprises (SMEs) to benefit from the economic potential of the Internet and ICTs, and that such mechanisms do not create unnecessary barriers to new cross-border business opportunities.

-UNESCO, International Organization:
+UNESCO, International Organization: The need to continue to set realistic goals and decisive actions to reduce the gap between developed and developing countries in terms of technology.
 The Internet and ICTs have become vitally important drivers for economic growth and development, and have stimulated innovation and new business opportunities.
 Accordingly, it has become important to ensure that trade policy and regulatory mechanisms enable Small and Medium-sized Enterprises to benefit from the economic potential of the Internet and other ICTs, and that such mechanisms do not create unnecessary barriers to new cross-border business opportunities.

 The need for further developing the openness and multi-stakeholder character of the Internet development which has underpinned the remarkable growth to date; maintaining free access of the Internet for all citizens, ensuring its innovative capabilities and capacities for development, which drive economic and social wellbeing amongst peoples of the World; and reaching consensus on how to enhance cooperation among all stakeholders on issues related to Internet, but not the day to day technical issues.